 Emptying the Ostomy Pouch

 This is one of the first skills you will learn after surgery.
 In the hospital, a nurse will help you to measure amount of stool and empty the pouch into a container.
 Assisting your nurse with pouch emptying will help you transition to self-management.
 Once you are at home, you will empty the pouch into the toilet, while sitting on the toilet unless you have been instructed to measure the output at home (temporarily).
-To prevent the pouch from becoming too heavy and detaching from the skin, the pouch should be emptied when one-third full.

 [MUSIC PLAYING] Hi I'm Jan Colwell.
 I'm one of the Advanced Practice Nurses at Ostomy Care at the University of Chicago Medicine.
 This video is going to cover how to empty your ostomy pouch.
 There's going to be two parts.
 The first part will show you how a person empties their pouch directly into the toilet, the second portion of our video is going to cover how a person will empty the ostomy pouch into a container to measure, because we do that for the first couple of weeks after surgery.